open-sauced/docs/docs/welcome/key-metrics-guide.md

 [Contributor Confidence](../glossary/#contributor-confidence) is a metric that measures how likely contributors who have interacted with a repository via stars or forks are to contribute in some way.
 It is measured as a percentage calculated over a specified time range.

 This helps you evaluate whether a repository you are interested in provides a good environment for new contributors.
-A positive score implies that the project is welcoming to new contributors, that your contributions are likely to be accepted, and that your participation in the community is nurtured.
+A positive score implies that the project welcomes to new contributors, that your contributions are likely to be accepted, and that your participation in the community is nurtured.

 You can read more about [what it is and how it can be interpreted](../../features/repo-pages/#insights-into-contributor-confidence).